ChalmersGU-data-structure-courses/dsabook/src/markdown/01-introduction/03-binary-search.md

 ::: algorithm
 #### Algorithm: Binary search

-To find out if a *key* is in a given sorted array, start with an interval including the whole array.
+To find out where a given *key* is located in a sorted array, start with an interval including the whole array.
 Repeat the following until *key* has been found, or the interval is empty:

 1. Compare *key* with the middle element of the interval.
-2. If *key* is equal, return true, the key is in the array.
+2. If *key* is equal, then return the position of the middle element.
 3. Exclude the middle element and all elements either before or after it, depending on if the key is greater or smaller than the middle element.

-If the interval ends up empty, return false, the key is not in the array.
+If the interval ends up empty, the key is not in the array and we return a null
 :::

 To turn this algorithm into actual code, we need to decide how to represent the search interval